juantercerodiego/server-setup-to-employee-login/README.md

 </p>
 <p>

-Before you can manage a company, you need a central hub.
-I set up a Windows Server in Azure and promoted it to a "Domain Controller."
-This makes it the master computer that holds all the rules and account info for the entire organization.
+**Before managing any users, I needed to turn my basic Windows Server into a master Domain Controller.**

+**1:** Logged into the Windows Server VM using Remote Desktop.

+**2:** Opened Server Manager, clicked Add Roles and Features, and clicked Next until reaching Server Roles.

+**3:** Checked the box for Active Directory Domain Services (AD DS), accepted the required features, and hit Install.

+**4:** Once the install finished, I clicked the Yellow Notification Flag at the top right of the screen and selected Promote this server to a domain controller.

+**5:** Chose Add a new forest, named my root domain (like mydomain.com), set a recovery password, and let the wizard finish and reboot the server.
 </p>
 <br />
-<h2>Step 2: Building the "Org Chart" (Organizational Units) </h2>
+<h2>Step 2: Creating the Org Chart (Organizational Units) </h2>
 <p>
 <img width="783" height="500" alt="Screenshot 2026-05-13 115239" src="https://github.com/user-attachments/assets/269985ec-2a11-4ad2-a58f-f8af5521ac7c" />